 The lab accepts rotation students through the following PhD Programs: Biology; Neuroscience; Bioengineering (BME); Molecular Cellular and Integrative Biosciences (MCIBs).
-If you are applying to these programs, email early to make sure we are currently taking students.
+If you are applying to these programs, email early with a CV and a statement of interest to make sure we are currently taking students.

 Undergraduate Research Assistants

 Students have the opportunity to work in the lab as volunteers, for research credit, and for Honor's Thesis projects/credit.

 If you are interested, please email Dr. Crowley with your prior experience, any relevant coursework, an estimate of how much time you are willing to commit, and why you think The Crowley Lab lab/this research is interesting and a good fit for you.
 Please note, not all course schedules lend themselves to meaningful research time, and be sure to talk to Dr. Crowley about your class schedule.

 Undergraduates - please see the following courses before contacting The Crowley Lab.
 We believe that these courses represent a good overview of the information you'll need to conduct research here.
 Please make sure you've taken courses appropriate to your year in school.
 If you have not already taken some of these courses or shown an interest in them, it's unlikely you'll enjoy the work in our lab.

 PSYCH 260/BBH 203: Neurological Bases of Human Behavior

 An introduction to biopsychology, emphasizing the structure and function of the human brain.

 BMB 251/BIO 230/MICRB 251: Molecular and Cell Biology